 New students may submit a Placement Reevaluation Form by the third day of class.
 Requests are reviewed carefully.
 Placement decisions are bases on class performance, English ability, test results and teacher recommendations.
 Placement changes are made for language reasons only, not for other reasons.
 We do not make changes to class schedules because of classroom location, teacher preference, or class time.
 Continuing students are not eligible for a placement review.
 Level changes will be made based on your performance during the first few days of class and from teacher recommendations.
-No class changes will be permitted after you complete the first two weeks of the program.
+No class changes will be permitted after you complete the first week of the program.